brightinteractive/api-docs/doc/content.md

 # Asset Content Resource
 ## GET
-This resource doesn't serves the asset content directly.
+This resource doesn't serve the asset content directly.
 Instead it returns a 303 redirect to a signed URL which serves the content.
 This URL will either be an S3 URL or an Asset Bank file servlet URL depending on where the asset file is stored.

 Example: